 It may take some practice to get them just right.
 A good way to learn these songs is to listen to them first, and then try to tap out the rhythms that you hear.

-On the Song Card, the arrangement type is marked next to each song title as "EB" for Easy Beat, "MP" for Melody Play and "SK" for Skillful.
+In the song list in the reference section on page 68, the arrangement type is marked next to each song title as "EB" for Easy Beat, "MP" for Melody Play and "SK" for Skillful.